-The expectations of our current and future customers - the public, government, and other libraries and culture-heritage organizations - will significantly shape the Library's programs and budgets in the 21st century.
+The expectations of our current and future customers - the public, government, and other libraries and culture-heritage organizations - will significantly shape the Library's programs and budgets through the 21st century.
 Many of the reference services that users expected from us in the past are now provided by other online content sites.
-The Library's in-person visitation has remained robust.
-At the same time, online visitation has exploded.
+While the Library's in-person visitation has remained stable, online visitation has exploded.
 As with other cultural institutions nationwide and internationally, the Library must reconsider the role of the physical library and adjust services accordingly.
 This will mean a significant transformation of the Library's public service areas to accommodate different expectations and needs as well as further investment in technology to satisfy online users.